LiuYuML/Depth-Attention/README.md

 To set up these trackers, please refer to the comprehensive [tutorial](https://github.com/LiuYuML/Depth-Attention/tree/main/Trackers).

 # Citing Us
 If you find our work valuable, we kindly ask you to consider citing our paper and starring ⭐ our repository.
-Our implementation includes mutiple trackers and we hope it make life easier for the generation research community.
+Our implementation includes mutiple trackers and we hope it make life easier for the VOT research community and Depth Estimation community.

-# Acknowledgements

-This code borrows heavily from [Paint-By-Example](https://github.com/Fantasy-Studio/Paint-by-Example).

 # Maintenance